MaMpf-HD/erdbeere/README.md

 ```
 This should set up a container called `erdbeere`
 that you can reach at `http://localhost:3005`.
-If you do this for the first time, the database will still empty.
+If you do this for the first time, the database will still be empty.
 In that case you can enter the container and seed the database:

 ```sh
 docker exec -it erdbeere bash